Master of Landscape Architecture

 Programs that are accredited by the Landscape Architectural Accreditation Board (LAAB) are required to provide reliable information to the public.
 Programs must report on accreditation status and performance.
 This information is to help potential students make informed decisions.
 Click to download our public information.

-- Deadline for applications is January 15.
+- Priority deadline for funding consideration is January 15.

 - Apply Now!